 While brochure websites focus on you, interactive and engaging landing pages focus on your customer and greet them wherever they are on their buying journey.
 In today’s competitive market, if you want to convert web visitors into customers, you must focus on solving the problems your potential customers are facing.
 Creating an interactive experience with a landing page is the perfect way to do this.

-Marketing is expensive!
-Landing pages that capture leads are a smart strategy to generate a return on your significant investment.
+Marketing is expensive.
+Landing pages that capture leads are a smart strategy to generate a return on your investment.
 When your focus is on lead generation, you have a reliable, concrete way to measure the outcome of your efforts in advertisements and other channels for driving traffic.

-Instead of losing customers who aren’t ready to buy, you can encourage them to return to your website or even to share their contact info so you can follow up.
-As a bonus, since each of your landing pages is focused around one specific problem and solution, you can use retargeting ads to continue showing ads for related content and offers to people who visit your page but don’t opt in.
+Instead of losing customers who aren’t ready to buy, you can either direct them to your website or ask them to share their contact info so you can follow up and send them more free content.
+As a bonus, since each of your landing pages is focused on one specific problem and solution, you can use retargeting ads to continue showing related content and offers to people who visit your page but don’t opt in.

 Any of the three strategies below are great ways to get started with turning your web presence from a static brochure site into a dynamic, engaging lead generation machine.

 Think about how you can meet potential customers along their buying journey.
-What can you offer to make the process easier?
+What are their current needs?
+What might be valuable to them given their pain points (which you are ready to help them solve)?
 How can you provide the most value to your audience?
 By nurturing and educating your potential customers, you build trust and empower them to make a decision they can feel great about.